-Describe the data you will produce in the course of the project (see the ENG directorate guidelines for what types of data to include).
-State roughly how much data you’ll generate and at what rate, if possible.
+Describe the data you will produce in the course of the project (see the NSF-ENG directorate guidelines for what types of data to include).
+State roughly how much data you will generate and at what rate, if possible.
 If you will be generating multiple data sets, answer the questions below for each data set.
 If you know you won’t be keeping all the data you generate, state what you will and won’t retain and why.

 Please note that these DMP excerpts are copyrighted by their respective authors.